VenB304/AstroDX-Collection-Genre-Reorganizer/README.md

 [3] Generate collection.json files
  - generates the necessary collection.json files to be used for AstroDX
- - this will generate collection.json files in the levels folder of a path
+ - this will generate collection.json files and saves them to "output" folder
  - Sample root path: C:/Users/username/Downloads/maisquared/levels/
  - inside the levels folder or any folder, there should be genre folders like pop and anime, niconico and vocaloid, etc.
+   - can also be used for normal grouping by version, or grouped according to user.

 ## Contributing